 I’m so tired.

-As a mom you know how difficult it can be to deal a sick family member, but when you also work from home it throws a big wrench into your productivity, scheduled activities and tasks.
+As a mom, you know how difficult it can be to care for a sick family member, but when you also work from home, it throws a big wrench into your productivity, scheduled activities, and daily tasks.

 Whether you’re telecommuting for a large corporation or you own your own business, you’ll need to communicate with your employer or clients about your situation.
-Let them know that you’ll be working odd hours, or fewer hours due to the fact that your child is sick.
+Let them know that you’ll be working odd hours or fewer hours because your child is sick.
 The key is to do this as soon as possible so that other arrangements can be made in your absence.
 You can also add an auto-responder to your email account, letting individuals know that you’ll be temporarily out due to an illness in the family.
 A short and sweet update on your social media accounts lets clients and associates know what’s going on in your life and to expect slight delays.

 Ask for Help: